Fast and Furious USPSA

 Mandatory Safety Check: Before a shooter is qualified to “play” USPSA, he/she must participate in a safety check with an USPSA range officer.
 The shooter is taught the range commands, USPSA regulations, and overall handling of the firearm.

-For more information about the MRC USPSA activities, visit our facebook page here, or contact the USPSA Discipline Chairman, Rollie Shatto at XXX.
+More Information: For more information about the MRC USPSA activities, visit our Facebook page here.